by Tiffany Carwile

 When I think about this concept, a tall glass of ice water comes to mind.
-Everyone knows what water is; what water looks like; what water feels like; and what water tastes like.
+Everyone knows what water is, what water looks like, what water feels like, and what water tastes like.
 I can confidently say that water is pretty ordinary.
-I mean, it’s basically flavorless, clear liquid.
+I mean, it’s basically a flavorless, clear liquid.
 So, how can one put a twist on H2O to make it more interesting?
-By adding a little lemon wedge here, a little mint leaf there, and a whole lot of frozen strawberries until — voila! — you have strawberry-lemon-mint water.
+By adding a little lemon wedge here, a little mint leaf there, and a whole lot of frozen strawberries–Voila!–you have strawberry-lemon-mint water.

-As you can see, it doesn’t take much to give water, or, in this case, a photograph a little more pizzaz.
-The question I want to pose is: How can a photographer effectively put a twist on a familiar subject?
+As you can see, it doesn’t take much to give water, or, in this case, a photograph, a little more pizzaz.
+The question I want to pose is this: How can a photographer effectively put a twist on a familiar subject?

 Let’s use a baseball field as an example: